 Graduate Student Visits

 Are you a prospective graduate student who is interested in visiting campus?
-Please contact the Office of Admission to schedule your visit.
+Please contact the Graduate School to schedule your visit.

 Ways to Visit

 There are many ways to get to know the NDSU community.
 We offer a range of visit types, from weekday tours and weekend visits to visits that showcase specific academic areas.
 Learn how we can tailor your visit experience to show you why NDSU is the right fit for you.

 A student-led walking tour of campus lasts about one hour and includes our state-of-the-art classroom facilities, a residence hall, a dining center, the wellness center, the library and more.
 (Much of the walking tour will be outside.
 Please dress accordingly to ensure your comfort.)